Art by Bob Dornborg

 I loved sitting next to my father in the orange plastic seats, passing the binocs back and forth.
 I'd gawp at all the seersuckers and tight jeans and polyester.
 Through the binocs even a guy in a tank top stretching his arm at track's edge looked interesting, or a jockey in white and green polka dots, or an ambulance waiting trackside.
 These things seemed to signal how the race would turn out.

 Once the bets were set and the race started, the place erupted.
 That's when the world came alive, and everything that was set in concrete the rest of the time was up for grabs for a few minutes.
 The lazy guy in the tank top was yelling into his rolled-up program like a megaphone.
 An old socialite howled, "TriStar!
 Come on, baby!"
 And a guy at the upstairs bar pounded an iron pillar, wordless.

 I felt safe beside my old man.
-He seemed inoculated against the fever and shakes that flared through everyone around us in the last stretch.
+He seemed inoculated against the fever and shakes flaring through everyone around us in the last stretch.
 They shook their fists and shouted.
 He calmly watched the horses round the turns, straight as a rod, head up, maybe lips moving slightly as he counted how many horses back his jockey trailed.

 After each race, the handlers hosed down the winning horse till its torso gleamed.

 "Another beautiful day," my father would say.
 He'd inhale big, shred the tickets and drop them into the barrel at the gate.

 I only asked him about winning once, after an upset screwed my perfectly wagered win-show.
 As I threw my stub into the barrel, I said, "Once, just once I'd like a winner.
 Wouldn't you?"

 "We've been coming to this lousy track for how long?"
 I said.